-In a Tokyo hotel, a middle-aged, married American actor meets a young American woman who like him is unhappily married.
-Over time, they spend more time with each other leading to an intimate relationship.
+In a Tokyo hotel, a middle-aged, married American actor meets a young American woman, Charlotte who like him is unhappily married.
+Over time, Bob and Charlotte spend more time with each other leading to an intimate relationship.

 Lost in Translation (2003) – Official Trailer, thecultbox,www.youtube.com

 The simplest premise of this film.
 Two Americans, a middle-aged man meets a young woman whilst both are staying in a Tokyo hotel.
 Both are unhappy in their marriages and the pair connect over shared feelings and experiences in the Japanese capital.
 However this is not your clichéd contrived romance by the numbers.
 Many of the apparently more contrived scenes, have more meaning and depth behind them ending differently as tension increases rather than using a more obvious plot device.
 This includes the enigmatic ending to the movie, which is constantly up for debate and speculation, even now nearly fifteen years after the films release at the box office.

 The film Lost in Translation (2003) starts with an art inspired, close up of Scarlett Johansson’s bottom, wearing sheer knickers.
 For no apparent reason, so for art’s sake why?
 We then meet Bill Murray – in his Oscar nominated Best Actor role – as middle-aged Bob Harris, a jaded American movie star just arrived in Tokyo.
 It’s night-time and the city is brightly lit in all colours of the spectrum with vibrant neon coloured ads, including a billboard showing Harris advertising a Japanese whisky.
 This the reason for his trip.
 He’s tired, jet lagged and weary, barely half courteous to his entourage of hosts.